summary(cars)

 Next, commit your changes.
 Think of committing as taking a snapshot of your progress, accompanied by a descriptive message.

 First, save all documents in RStudio.
 Then, hit the “Commit” button in the Git tab.
 The commit window will display a list of modified files.
 Green highlights indicate new content; red highlights show deleted content.
+This is called a diff view, showing the exact changes made since your last commit.

 in the terminal to add all files at once (see this list of popular Git commands).
 After selecting files, enter a meaningful commit message and click “Commit”.